EMPIRE STATE CAMPAIGN FOR CHILD CARE

 force; help develop the campaign's legislative ask as it applies to workforce issues; and mobilize members of the

 child care work force across New York in support of our campaign mission and goals.
-We are also e
+We are also exploring a common

 definition of quality; and how quality standards can be used to help support and improve child care, rather than serve